Back to School with Better Posture: Why Ergonomics Matter for Students

 Ergonomics for Remote and Hybrid Learning

-For students learning from home, ergonomic considerations are even more critical.
+For students learning from home, home ergonomic considerations are even more critical.
 Dining tables and couches are not designed for prolonged study sessions.
 Investing in a dedicated workspace with proper seating, lighting, and screen positioning can help students stay comfortable and productive.
 Regular movement breaks and posture checks are essential to counteract sedentary habits.

 Final Thoughts